SIP/H.323/RTSP Gateway and Transcoding

 The gateway can also register on H.323 devices and maintain an active connection, which might be useful when connecting to an MCU or H.323 gatekeeper.
 The status for such connection is displayed in the rules table.
 To create a new rule, click Add a configuration button.

-Name field value is used only to distinguish one rule from another.
-Host and Port fields are also mandatory.
-They are required to determine call direction to which this rule will be applied.
-Please note that it isn't possible to create different rules for one host but for different ports on it.
+The field Name is used only for display in the rule list.
+Host and Port are also required and are used to determine the direction of calls to which this rule will apply.
+Note that it is not possible to create two rules with the same host but different ports.

-In the External NAT IP address field, you can specify the server IP address which will be specified in SDP for receiving and sending media streams when calling users behind NAT.
+In the External NAT IP address field, you can specify the server's IP address to be listed in the SDP for receiving and sending media streams when calling users behind NAT.

-H323-ID and Password fields can be provided to authorize on H.323 device for which the rule is created.
-To maintain permanent connection with this device, you’ll need to select necessary item in the Registration drop-down list.
+The fields H323-ID and Password are meant for authentication on the H.323 device for which the rule is created.
+To maintain a constant connection with the device, you need to select the appropriate option from the drop-down list Registration.

-Once successfully registered on the H.323 device, TrueConf Server can be reached via phone number in the E.164 format provided it has been specified in the DialedDigit field.
-This setting can be useful if bundled with Default call destination option in the global H.323 settings section.
-In this case all calls to the specified DialedDigit number outcoming from the connected H.323 device will be redirected to a specific user ID or conference ID on TrueConf Server side.
+After successful registration, the H.323 device TrueConf Server will also be available for dialing using the E.164 number format, provided it was specified in the DialedDigit field.
+This feature is beneficial when used in conjunction with the Default call destination field in the global H.323 settings.
+In this case, all calls to this DialedDigit number originating from a connected H.323 device will be redirected to a specific user or conference on TrueConf Server.

 Please note that each active gateway connection reserves one SIP/H.323 connection from TrueConf Server license.

-Enable H.235 encryption checkbox enables encryption of the media streams sent to H.323 devices according to ITU-T H.235 version 3 recommendations.
-It is required for proper interoperability with some endpoints.
+The checkbox Enable H.235 encryption is designed to enable encryption of media data transmitted to H.323 devices according to ITU-T H.235 version 3, which is necessary for the proper functioning of certain terminals.

-Enable content sharing via H.239 checkbox allows to send and receive content from H.323 devices as an additional video stream.
-For example, it can be used to share desktop from the PC connected to H.323 endpoint or to send content from TrueConf applications in the opposite direction.
+Enabling the checkbox Enable content sharing over H.239 allows the sending and receiving of content from an H.323 device as an additional video stream.
+For example, it can be used to share the desktop screen from a computer connected to an H.323 terminal or to send slides from TrueConf applications in the reverse direction.

 Please note that this parameter has the same name in the SIP and H.323 gateway configuration menus, however, these are two different checkboxes responsible for different permissions.